Work-study employment is a financial aid program that is awarded to students who have financial need.

 Students who wish to be considered for the work-study program must apply for financial aid through the University of Michigan Office of Financial Aid by completing and submitting a Free Application for Federal Student Aid.
 Students awarded work-study may apply for work-study jobs as listed on the Student Employment Office job posting site.
 (These jobs are not available to students without work-study.)
 Students may also post their information and a resume on the SSW temporary employment website.
 This information is available to SSW faculty and staff who hire work-study employees.

 A student may earn wages up to the amount listed on his/her financial aid award notice.
-In 2016-17 eligible MSW students received up to $1,500 of eligibility per semester for work-study earnings.
 The Office of Financial Aid and the Student Employment Office administer the federal work-study program and the Michigan work-study program (funded through federal and state resources, respectively).
-Students may choose to utilize their work-study awards with community service agencies.
+Students may choose to utilize their work-study awards to focus on relevant social work areas including community service jobs, diversity, equity, & inclusion jobs, and/or housing jobs.
+Students may also search for remote-based jobs.
 See the Student Employment Office website for details.

-To be eligible to apply for a work-study position, a student must receive a work-study award as part of his or her financial aid package, and the student must be enrolled in at least four credit hours of coursework in a given semester.
+To be eligible to apply for a work-study position, a student must receive a work-study award as part of their financial aid package, and the student must be enrolled in at least four credit hours of coursework in a given semester.

 Note: Students cannot be paid work-study funds for field placement credit.